-- (1) In cases where an employee has consistently rendered services of exceptional and extraordinary merit over a period of several years as defined under the performance management system, and upon recommendation of the Chief Executive Officer following due diligence and quality moderation, the Commission may recognise such achievement either through a bonus payment subject to affordability or a non-monetary recognition. - (2) Non-monetary recognition shall also be applied. - (3) Recommendation for such recognition shall be submitted to be effective on 1st July.
+- (1) In cases where an employee has consistently rendered services of exceptional (5 PMS ratings) and extraordinary merit over a period of three (3) consecutive years as defined under the performance management system, and upon recommendation of the Chief Executive Officer following due diligence and quality moderation, the Commission may recognise such achievement either through a bonus payment subject to affordability or a non-monetary recognition. - (2) Non-monetary recognition shall also be applied. - (3) Recommendation for such recognition shall be submitted to be effective on 1st July.